How does Saskatoon Public Schools meet my child's special needs?

 - The Functional Academics Program is offered to students with mild intellectual disabilities, who also face behaviour challenges.
 A Junior Program is available for students 6 to 9 years of age; an Intermediate Program for students 10 to 12 years of age; and a Senior Program for students 12 to 14 years of age.

-- The Life Skills Work Study Program is offered at the high school level.
+- The Alternate Education Work Study Program is offered at the high school level.
 Students follow a 4 to 5-year Alternate Education Program.
 For those students who may benefit from additional programming, the Life Skills Work Study Transition Program operates in our Saskatoon Public Schools Education Centre (in downtown Saskatoon).
 Students may attend this program until they reach 22 years of age.

 John Dolan School